wigig-tools/qd-interpreter/README.md

 `pip install -U apptools`

-You should be ready to use the Q-D visualizer.
+You should be ready to use the Q-D Interpreter.

 # First Steps